yu-iskw/click-through-rate-prediction/README.md

 # Try Kaggle's Click Through Rate Prediction with Spark Pipeline API

-The purpose of this Spark Application is to test Spark Pipeline API with real data.
+The purpose of this Spark Application is to test Spark Pipeline API with real data for [SPARK-13239](https://issues.apache.org/jira/browse/SPARK-13239).
+So, we tested ML Pipeline API with Kaggle's click-through rate prediction.

 ## The Kaggle Contest